jfdnc/mcp-project-template/README.md

 # Then paste the whole thing into your AI assistant
 ```

-Your AI will generate a complete MCP server with proper structure, error handling, and all the production-ready stuff you'd want but don't want to write by hand.
+This will allow your LLM assistant to generate a complete MCP server with proper structure, error handling, and all the production-ready stuff you'd want but don't want to write by hand.

 ## Examples